ARM-software/CMSIS_5/CMSIS/DSP/Testing/README.md

 AGroup should be the class name of a Group in the desc.txt

-The suite in this Group should eb compatible and have the same parameters.
+The suite in this Group should be compatible and have the same parameters.

 For instance, we have a BasicBenchmarks group is desc.txt This group is containing the suites BasicMathsBenchmarksF32, BasicMathsBenchmarksQ31, BasicMathsBenchmarks15 and BasicMathsBenchmarksQ7.